Lars Levi Laestadius: Languages spoken

 Laestadius's mother tongues were Southern Sami from his mother and Swedish, the language of his childhood home, from his father.
 Laestadius also spoke Pite Sami.
 After a year in Karesuando, Laestadius spoke Finnish and Northern Sami as well.
 He usually held his services in Finnish since it was the most widespread language in the area, but on occasion also preached in the Northern Sami and Swedish languages.

 Family deaths and personal illnesses

-After the death of his older half-brother and financial support, Carl Erik, when Lars Levi was only a teenager, Laestadius mourned the deaths of his mother in 1824, his dad in 1832, and his younger brother Petrus in 1841.
-At least two of Laestadius's own sons predeceased him as well (d.1839, 1861).
+After the death of his older half-brother and financial support, Carl Erik, when Lars Levi was only a teenager, Laestadius mourned the deaths of his mother in 1824, his father in 1832, and his younger brother Petrus in 1841.
+At least two of Laestadius's own sons reportedly predeceased him as well.

 Around 1833 Laestadius suffered from an ailment which the doctors first thought was pneumonia.
 He recovered.
 In the 1840s, Laestadius suffered from severe typhoid fever and later tuberculosis.
 Towards the end of his life, Laestadius experienced "impending blindness" and contracted a cholera-like illness.